Skip to main content

 Inheritance and genomic counselling

-• Most of the pathogenic variants associated with Brugada syndrome are inherited in an autosomal dominant pattern but can also arise de novo.
-There is variable penetrance, and although pathogenic variants are inherited equally by men and women, the phenotype appears to affect men more frequently.
+• Most of the pathogenic variants associated with Brugada syndrome are inherited in an autosomal dominant pattern, but they can also arise de novo.

 • All first-degree relatives of an individual with Brugada syndrome should be offered clinical screening in combination with genomic testing where appropriate.
-It is essential that this is undertaken in a specialist inherited cardiac conditions clinic due to the complexity of the inheritance pattern.
+It is important that this is undertaken in a specialist inherited cardiac conditions clinic due to the complexity of the inheritance pattern.

 Management